Applying to Oxbridge (That is either Oxford or Cambridge!)

 For students who are interested in studying at either Oxford or Cambridge university there are a few differences between the application process to that of the other universities.

-Although you still need to apply through UCAS, the deadline is much earlier and all applications must be sent by 15th October.
+Although you still need to apply through UCAS, the deadline is much earlier and all applications must be sent by mid October (check actual date with UCAS).

 You can only apply to Oxford OR Cambridge and NOT both.